Elevation: 10,300 ft

 —The west ridge is more accurately described as the northwest ridge; and the scramble is actually a Class 2+ rather than Class 2 due to a prominent ridge cliff band that blocks the way.

-Finally, Livingston has provided us with an new approach from the Montana side and an updated route description for the peak.
+Finally, Livingston has provided us with a new approach from the Montana side and an updated route description for the peak.
+Updated November 2024

 One Idaho’s most picturesque peaks, Targhee Peak is located just west of Yellowstone National Park.
 As part of the greater Yellowstone ecosystem, it is prime habitat for grizzly bears.
 In fact, my climbing partners and I were charged by a young grizzly on the day the day we climbed the peak.
 We highly recommend that you visit the National Park Service’s Staying Safe Around Bears page before venturing into the Henrys Lake Range.